wp-plugins/remove-extra-media/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Use this tool to remove extra media attachments from your selected post types.
+Use Remove Extra Media by Aihrus to remove extra media attachments from your selected post types.

 == Description ==

-Use this tool to remove extra media attachments from your selected post types.
+Use Remove Extra Media [by Aihrus](http://aihr.us/about-aihrus/) to remove extra media attachments from your selected post types.

 In my use case, my testimonials widgets post types in some cases, for whatever reason, had up to 7 extra media attachments related to them.
 I wanted a quick way to clear those excess out.
 Considering that the only image or media attachment a testimonial should have was the featured, I simply removed all the others.